 Ok, I lied!
 I struggle with this every day of my life, I’m a total control freak…

-And you may worry about a variety of things if you’re encouraging your partner to take the lead with his Ex, it’s much easier to get involved yourself and he would quite happily let you.
+And you may worry about a variety of things if you’re encouraging your partner to take the lead with his Ex, it’s much easier to get involved yourself and he would probably quite happily let you.
+Less stress for him!

 The reality is, if you genuinely trust each other, there is absolutely nothing to worry about.
-If you don’t, then that throws up bigger questions and maybe you should just get back on Tinder, fuck all this stress off and have some fun instead!
+If you don’t, then that throws up bigger questions and maybe you should just get back on Tinder, and just have some fun instead!

 Essentially, step kids do not want you to act like their Mother, or a Friend or an Aunt.
 They don’t want you to ACT like anyone!